 Can I reserve a cabin when sailing from Palermo to Salerno?

-Yes, you can book a cabin on the MN CRUISE BONARIA, MV CATANIA ferries from Palermo to Salerno.
+Yes, you can book a cabin on the MV CATANIA ferries from Palermo to Salerno.
 Cabins offer a comfy way to rest during the trip, with both private and shared options available.
 During booking, you’ll clearly see which ships and routes have cabins.
 Just make sure to check the departure [Palermo] and arrival ports [Salerno] to choose what suits you best.
 It's a good idea to book early to secure your preferred cabin.

 Taking your pet on board to Salerno